Colony of Natal: Growth of the colony

 For many years there had been an agitation among the colonists for self-government.
 In 1882 the colony was offered self-government coupled with the obligations of self-defence.
 The offer was declined, but in 1883 the legislative council was remodelled so as to consist of 23 elected and 7 nominated members.
 In 1890 the elections to the council led to the return of a majority in favour of accepting self-government, and in 1893 a bill establishing responsible government was passed and received the sanction of the Imperial government.
 At the time the white inhabitants numbered about 50,000.
 The electoral law was framed to prevent more than a very few natives obtaining suffrage.
 Restrictions in this direction dated as far back as 1865, while in 1896 an act was passed aimed at the exclusion of Indians from the suffrage.
 The leader of the party which sought responsible government was John Robinson who had gone to Natal in 1850, was a leading journalist in the colony, had been a member of the legislative council since 1863, and had filled various official positions.
 He now became the first premier and colonial secretary with Harry Escombe as attorney-general and F. R. Moor as secretary for Native Affairs.

 John Robinson remained premier until 1897, a year marked by the annexation of Zululand to Natal.
 In 1898, Natal entered the Customs Union already existing between Cape Colony and the Orange Free State.

+The Langalibalele Affair

+On 13 December 1873, Chief Langalibalele was captured by the Natal Government and taken for trial in Pietermaritzburg.
+This was the culmination of a long and tedious stand off between the chief and the Colonial Government.

+Langalibalele was the chief of the Hlubu (or amaHlbubi) tribe in northern Natal.
+He had failed to enforce an 1872 law that compelled all Africans in Natal to register their firearms with their local magistrate.
+When told to enforce the law by Resident Magistrate John Macfarlane, Langalibalele said, how one can "count the maggots in a piece of beef?".
+Langalibalele was then called to appear before the Secretary of Native Affairs, Theophilus Shepstone, in Pietermaritzburg twice, both times refusing.
+On the 30 October 1873 a Corps of Colonial Volunteer troops moved towards the Hlubi 'location'.
+The Hlubi began to flee.
+On 2 November 1873 Shepstone issued an order giving the Hlubi 24 hours to surrender or face the consequence of rebellion.
+On 4 November 1873 the Hlubi and Volunteer Corps came face to face and 3 colonists and 1 Mosotho were killed.
+The colonial forces then 'broke up' the tribe, seizing cattle, killing not just the men, but the women and children too.
+Survivors were 'apprenticed' to colonist and removed from their land.